asherikov/codeincomplete/README.md

       but in my opinion it allows to achieve the same goals in a cleaner and more concise way.

-    - Young developers often see `make` as a deprecated build tool, which is wrong -- it is a general purpose automation utility.
+    - Young developers often see `make` as an archaic build tool, which is wrong -- it is a general purpose automation utility.
 It was not superseded by cmake or whatnot in this context.